Originally known as Caridina japonica, and now Caridina multidentata, the Amano shrimp makes a perfect companion for most tank dwellers.

 Every month or so, they will molt, or shed their exterior shell.
 This might leave them feeling a little vulnerable, so you may not see them for a little while.
 In this case, a heavily planted tank is probably your best bet, to make them feel safer.

-What Are the Ideal Tank Requirements and Habitat for the Amano Shrimp?
+What Are the Ideal Tank Requirements and Habitat?

 These freshwater invertebrates can usually be found in Japanese rivers, on the waterbed.
 They are bottom-dwellers who scavenge around the rocks and sometimes use their tails to swim around.
 They prefer slow-moving waters, so remain in shielded areas, so they are not washed away.